LyamBRS/BRS-Kontrol/Programs/Local/README.md

 # **Programs**
 ## - Description
 This folder contains Kontrol's specific python programs necessary for the whole project to work.
-Such programs are used to save settings, load profiles, detect BrSpand cards, etc This folder basically contains the core of BRS Kontrol that excludes the
+Such programs are used to save settings, load profiles, detect BrSpand cards, etc This folder basically contains the core of BRS Kontrol that excludes the GUI pages.
+This folder is divided in multiple sub folder to ease the finding of the specific python script you need.

 ## - Folders & Contents
 #### - Quick Summary: